How to Build and Use Marketing Automation Workflows (with Examples)

 What makes marketing automation workflows so powerful is that, after the action is taken, the user has an opportunity to set off a new trigger, which sets the next step of their customer experience in motion.
 An improved customer experience ultimately leads to higher customer retention and increased revenue.

-Top 6 marketing workflow automations
+Top 11 marketing workflow automation examples

 There are an almost endless number of possible marketing automation workflows between different triggers, conditions, and actions.
 Fortunately, you don’t need to reinvent the wheel.